Pelham-Lab/rhythmidia/README.md

     d.
 Click the button labeled “Save Periodogram” to save a .png of the periodogram<br />
     e.
 Click the button labeled “Save Densitometry” to save a .csv of the densitometry data<br />
     f.
 Click the button labeled “Save Periodogrammetry” to save a .csv of the periodogrammetry data<br />
+5. At the bottom left is a button labeled "Display Pack Image".
+This button will display a popup window containing the greyscale version of the image corresponding to whichever pack is selected in the bottom left list.

 ## Functions Overview
 Open Experiment File      (⌘O)<br />